Nevenall/sufficient-reason/src/blades-design.md

 Seems like there is no equivalent of a score. there may be action sequences that are similar, and a cabal might decide to do a thing together, maybe take action together to advance their chantry even.
 Like setup a node.

 interesting, I like a lot of this.
-And mages have real lifes

 ## Magick

-We'll call the thing you are doing a Working to differentiate it from effect. becuase effect for blades is more like successes.
+We'll call the thing you are doing a Working to differentiate it from effect. because effect for blades is more like successes.

 ### Magick Action

 - Roll Arete
 - Insufficient Spheres incurs automatic paradox sized to your deficit
 - resist paradox with Arete for mystick consequences or an attribute for paradox that is mundane
 - position is set based mostly on coincidental vs. vulgar.
-The more vulgar the greater the consiquences for failing
+The more vulgar the greater the consequences for failing
 - Effect: for the most part the number of successes required translates to the level of effect needed for the Working

 #### Position, Focus, and Locality

-The primary consideration for setting position is coincidental vs. vulgar but there are sometimes another axises to look at.
+The primary consideration for setting position is coincidental vs. vulgar but there are sometimes another axis to look at.

 One is focus; is your working easily part of your focus and are you taking your time to perform it according to the constraints of your focus? or are you cutting corners and trying something that can't be clearly placed in your focus?

 Another aspect is locality; workings deeply related to your focus are easier and performing in localities closely related your focus, (ie sanctums or resonant locations) are even more likely to be coincidental rather then vulgar.

-Oh the other hand perform your workign without paying proper attention to the requirements of your focus, or even performing raw magick without the support of any focus at all, this is more likely to be desperate than controlled.
+Oh the other hand perform your working without paying proper attention to the requirements of your focus, or even performing raw magick without the support of any focus at all, this is more likely to be desperate than controlled.

 ### Spheres